-How Clare English, Community Care Law Caseworker, helped our client apply to the Court of Protection and successfully gained permission to move their elderly aunt to a nursing home closer to her family.
+How Clare English, Community Care lawyer, helped our client apply to the Court of Protection and successfully gained permission to move their elderly aunt to a nursing home closer to her family.

 Ethel, 83 years old, suffers from numerous complex health conditions, including dementia.
 Her family originally lived nearby in North West England, but over the years most had settled in East Anglia.

 Two years previously, Ethel was admitted to a nursing home in Liverpool.
 Her care fees were paid for by NHS Continuing Healthcare funding (NHS CHC).
 Ethel frequently talked about wanting to live near her only surviving sister, Gladys, in Cambridge.
 Ethel was a proud and independent woman who had never hesitated to make her wishes known.
 The long journey to Liverpool combined with Gladys’s advancing age and own poor health meant that she was not able to visit her sister often.

 Ethel’s niece, Jane, asked the NHS if Ethel could move to a nursing home in Cambridge to be closer to her sister and extended family.
 Ethel had lost the mental capacity to make this decision for herself.
 However, she had not made a Lasting Power of Attorney for health and welfare matters.
 This meant that a Best Interests decision had to be made to decide where Ethel should reside and be cared for.
 Although Jane was Attorney for Property & Finance for her aunt, this did not give her any decision-making rights about Ethel’s health and social care.

 By the time Jane approached Martin Searle Solicitors for help, four Best Interests meetings had been held to discuss where Ethel should live, but no decision had been made.
 Ethel repeatedly asked to move to Cambridge and all her extended family supported this move.
 Objections raised by Ethel’s nursing home and some of Ethel’s friends appeared to be blocking this move.